 This statement is made on behalf of Namesco Ireland Limited pursuant to section 54(1) of the (UK) Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.

 Namesco Ireland Limited t/a Register365 is registered in Ireland and is part of team.blue.
 We are an Internet Service Provider for the private sector.

 Although the likelihood of an incidence of modern slavery in our business or our supply chains is low, we work to the highest ethical and professional standards and value transparency and accountability in all our dealings.
 We have a zero-tolerance approach to slavery and human trafficking and expect the same high standards from those we work with.
 We do not transact with any organisation, which knowingly supports, or is found to be involved in slavery, servitude or forced or compulsory labour.

 We have put in place a Modern Slavery Policy which is supported by other internal policies and HR processes such as our Whistleblowing Policy and Disciplinary Rules and Procedure.

 We ensure that our employees are aware and committed to preventing acts of modern slavery and human trafficking from occurring.
 The Directors are ultimately responsible for compliance internally and in our supplier relationships.

 Supplier Due Diligence

-Any supplier that falls short of the requirements of the (UK) Modern Slavery Act 2015 will be reviewed on a per case basis.
+Any supplier that should adhere to the Act but falls short of evidencing the requirements of the Act will be reviewed on a per case basis.
 Where compliance to the Act cannot be verified through our due diligence checks, and the supplier has advised a statement will not be made available, a new supplier(s) will be identified.